In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 To see what’s available, you can go to this page.

 That catalog is truly impressive and vast.
-But I don’t want you to feel intimidated by it.
+I don’t want you to feel intimidated by it.
 You certainly don’t need all of those extensions.
-Just treat that list as a buffet of sorts – pick whatever seems cool.
+Treat that list as a buffet – pick whatever seems cool.

 Some of the more worthy mentions: